Parents: We Have To Be Our K-5 Children’s First Black History Teacher So Here’s a Tipsheet To Help

 White or Black, it’s up to all of us to teach history correctly

 I’ve been an educator longer than I’ve been a parent and most of my friends are teachers or school administrators.
 In my many years teaching Pre-K to 12th grade, college age and adjudicated youth — Black History, the month or all year round has been on the back burner and isn’t a priority for most schools across America, and it’s under attack from conservative politicians and being challenged in states like Arkansas.

 Legislators Propose Punishing Schools for Teaching Black History

 I grew up in and attended school in rural Southeast Arkansas in the ’80s and ’90s.
 Overall, I had a great educational…

 Covid has revealed that our public school systems need clear, concise state-level guidelines and leadership with regard to equitable policies and implementation of programs.
 Letting each district and some individual schools have autonomy over complicated and controversial initiatives like online/hybrid learning or Black History hasn’t been easy on the educators or the parents and families.

 I urge parents of all races and ethnic backgrounds to be your child’s Black History teacher and fact checker if their teacher is teaching Black History lessons.

-41 states use Common Core standards for K-12 literacy and math curriculum and instruction, the social studies and history standards start at the 6th grade.
+41 states use Common Core standards for K-12 literacy and math curriculum and instruction.
+Social studies and history standards start at the 6th grade.
 Yet, there isn’t a Black History standard for any grade, although it’s a significant part of American history.

 Therefore, K-5 grade teachers are responsible for teaching age appropriate, culturally-competent lessons about Black history without guidelines or standards.
 This is concerning in this political climate with NCES.org reports showing that 79% of teachers are White and a mere 7% are Black.